Do I look like a normal person to you?

 - Izumi might look firm and powerful on the surface, but she’s only human and could also give in to her weakness.
 Now, this made me thought “It’s difficult to be strong, as you have to hide your flaws and weaknesses in order to be the pillar that illuminates the people around you.”

 - Ai-chan is the cutest and most adorable thing we ever had from Kyoukai no Kanata.

 - The music.
-Yes, Kyoukai no Kanata’s music is beyond beautiful.
+Yes, Beyond the Boundary’s music is beyond beautiful.
 Both the opening and ending themes are great.
 You guys should believe it if I said I didn’t skip them throughout the whole time I am watching the anime.

 - This is a signature work of Kyoto Animation that I will always adore along with Hyouka.

 This is where I shall end my review of Kyoukai no Kanata.
 I felt grateful that I am able to re-discover this gem through #animexchange and K, this has been an amazing ride, thanks a lot.